The Fall 2016 application will be available beginning September 1, 2015. Please visit the LSAC website when you're ready to apply.

 Accepted applicants will be asked later to submit their official final transcripts showing the award of a baccalaureate degree and each higher degree earned.
 Final transcripts, when requested, should be sent directly to the BU Law Registrar's Office.

 You must take the Law School Admission Test (LSAT).
-The February 2014 administration is the last acceptable test date for candidates seeking admission to the 2014 entering class.
-Applicants who took the LSAT before October 2009 must retake the exam.
-If an applicant has taken the test more than once, the Admissions Committee will view all test dates and scores, with the highest score considered in admission review.
+The February 2016 administration is the last acceptable test date for candidates seeking admission to the 2016 entering class.
+Applicants who took the LSAT before June 1, 2011 must retake the exam.
+If an applicant has taken the test more than once, the Admissions Committee will view all test dates and scores, with the highest score earned after June 1, 2011 considered in admission review.
 If you have indicated a future test date your application will be held for review until we receive that score.
 Please be aware that your application will not be reviewed until all test scores you listed have been received.
 If you decide not to take the LSAT on the date(s) you list, please inform the Admissions Office to prevent a delay in the review of your application.

 You must submit at least two letters of recommendation through the LSAC Letter of Recommendation Service.
 BU Law accepts up to four letters of recommendation sent through the LSAC Letter of Recommendation Service that is part of the CAS registration.
 Ideally, each letter should come from someone who has taught you in a substantive college or postgraduate course.
 Given that two-thirds of the incoming class takes time between their undergraduate career and law school, the Admissions Committee acknowledges that it may be difficult to request a letter from an undergraduate professor as years pass.
 In these instances, it is acceptable to submit letters from employers.
 The Admissions Committee values letters from people who are able to provide a thoughtful, thorough and candid assessment of your academic ability and potential for success in law study.